Apocalypshit/portfolio/README.md

 ## <a href="https://riclebit.tk/">LIVE DEMO</a>

 ## Description
-This is a ReactJS based personal resume website template for participants of The 6 Figure JavaScript ReactJS Challenge by Clever
+This is a ReactJS based personal resume website

 ## Make it Your Own!
 #### PREREQUISITES: